raselneck/kyoob/readme.md

 # Kyoob v0.3.0 Alpha

 Ever since first playing Minecraft, I've toyed around with the idea of making my very own voxel engine.
-Kyoob is the result of my turning the idea into something tangible.
+Kyoob is the result of my turning that idea into something tangible.

 [![screenshot of Kyoob](kyoob.png)](kyoob.png)